-After you create and save the DV Toolkit package, you can install it on a TippingPoint device using the LSM or by using the SMS.
-The SMS enables you to activate and distribute a DVT custom package to multiple IPS devices through SMS profiles.
-After filters have been distributed to the LSM or SMS, they must be enabled.
+Afer you create and save the DV Toolkit package, you can install it by using the SMS.
+The SMS enables you to activate and distribute a DVT custom package to multiple IPS devices through SMS profles.
+Afer flters have been distributed to the SMS, they must be enabled.